-Requirements for the Ph.D.
+Requirements and Procedures for the Ph.D.
 Degree in Physics